joao-alvar/simple-music-player/README.md

-# React Music Player
+# Next.js Music Player

-React music player with functionality as expected: Play/Pause, Skip Forward/Back, Drag handler to change position in song and a library with a selection of Royalty Free study music.
+Next music player with functionality as expected: Play/Pause, Skip Forward/Back, Drag handler to change position in song and a library with a selection of Royalty Free study music.

 ## About the build